-33-year-old Bucks exec Alex Lasry gets COVID vaccine early
+33-year-old Bucks exec.
+Alex Lasry gets COVID vaccine early

 “They should just get it in somebody’s arm,” Evers said.

-As for Lasry specifically, Evers said he’s not sure what happened.
-Evers, who is 69, is himself waiting for word on when he can get a shot, since they’re now open to everyone over age 65 in Wisconsin.
+As for Lasry, Evers said he’s not sure what happened.
+Evers, who is 69, said he is waiting for his doctor to contact him about setting up an appointment for his first shot, because they became available to everyone over age 65 in Wisconsin starting Monday.

+He said he is waiting for his doctor to contact him about setting up an appointment for his first shot.

 Lasry said he didn’t receive special treatment because of his position with the Bucks, his political aspirations or his father’s wealth.